 So What Are the Downsides?

-Putting aside finding an excellent discounted Business Class airfare on a premium carrier, the entry level price for Business Class to Europe is generally under NZ$6,000 per person return (and in some cases under $5,000 per person return), with some airlines such as China Southern, Thai Airways and Korean Air releasing heavily discounted Business Class fares.
+Putting aside finding an excellent discounted Business Class airfare on a premium carrier, the entry level price for Business Class to Europe is generally under NZ$6,000 per person return (and in some cases under $5,000 per person return), with some airlines such as China Southern and Korean Air releasing heavily discounted Business Class fares.

 The good news is that at these prices you are generally getting the core elements of a Business Class experience.
 Some of the biggest differences: